 During semester 8 students are enrolled in OT 594 Doctoral Experiential Placement to provide indepth exposure to one or more of the following areas: 1) clinical practice skills, 2) research/theory development, 3) administration/policy development, 4) program development, 5) advocacy, or 6) education.
 In conjunction with the Doctoral Experiential Placement, students complete a culminating project that relates theory to practice and demonstrates synthesis of knowledge in a practice area as they complete either OT 995 Scholarly Project (SP) or OT 997 Independent Study (IS).
 The culminating project will be consistent with the student's individualized learning objectives noted on the Doctoral Experiential Placement Memorandum of Understanding.
-The IS/SP culminating project can take one of the following forms: 1) Case study; 2) Program development/modification; 3) Course development; 4) Advocacy via professional journal or agency level, or 5) Research Report.
+The IS/SP culminating project can take one of the following forms: 1) case study; 2) program development/modification; 3) course development; 4) advocacy via professional journal or agency level, or 5) Research Report.
 The IS/SP culminating projects can be completed in groups, however must still reflect each student's individualized goals and objectives indicated on the Doctoral Experiential Memorandum of Understanding.
 Students are supervised by a site mentor and faculty mentor.
 Students must have successfully completed all didactic graduate level courses, pass Level I and II fieldwork experiences, and complete all preparatory activities prior to the experience.
+Students receive the Doctoral Experiential Placement Manual in Semester 4 of the program.
 Please see the Doctoral Experiential Placement Manual for details, policies and procedures.